javadmozaffari/Polyp_segmentation/README.md

     |           |-- masks

 ## Acknowledgement
-The implementation is based on [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
+Part of our code is built based on [Polyp-PVT](https://github.com/DengPingFan/Polyp-PVT).

 ## Citation
 Please cite our paper if you find the work useful: